centreon/centreon-documentation/versioned_docs/version-21.10/reporting/available-reports.md

 environment based on Centreon concepts (e.g., business activities, host groups and categories, service categories, metrics).

-> You can have a look to our [Reports
+> You can have a look at our [Reports
 > book](../assets/reporting/Centreon-MBI-Sample-Reports.pdf) to find the
 > report you need before consulting this report guide.